Architecture Modeling Is Hot!

 Extending ArchiMate To Make It Even More Useful

-We are at the beginning of a revolution in organizations, at Dragon1 we call this Robotization.
+We are at the beginning of a revolution in organizations; at Dragon1, we call this Robotization.
 And that revolution requires modeling robots versus humans.

 - Business Activity - A business activity is the work done or things done or state of things that is engaged in for the primary purpose of the organization or business.
-Normally an activity requires more than one person (human) to carry out the workout.
+Normally, an activity requires more than one person (human) to carry out the workout.
 A business process strings activities together to optimize their dependencies.

 - Business Capability - A business capability is an extended ability to do something, like a concept or process (with the help of others): Distributors can make an organization capable (enabling) of selling any products anytime (any second, constantly) anyplace on earth.
-A capability is not often is about a quality aspect and often performance-specific (SMART): Are you capable of selling your product to anyone?
+A capability is not often about a quality aspect and is often performance-specific (SMART): Are you capable of selling your product to anyone?

 - Business Ability - A business ability is the possession of the means, talent, and skills to do something, like a concept or process (on your own): An organization is often able to sell products on their own on earth (but maybe not anytime, anyplace and constantly).
 Ability often is about a quality aspect and not often performance-specific (SMART)